Times Higher Education Awards archive

-This year’s THE Awards see the university’s three core missions of research, teaching and engagement represented in an array of innovation and inspiration.
+The Times Higher Education Awards 2011 see the university’s three core missions of research, teaching and engagement represented in an array of innovation and inspiration.
 Among the research achievements that captured the imagination of our judges are a wristwatch blood-pressure monitor, a light-based decontaminant that destroys hospital superbugs, and software that is able to help traffic flow more smoothly and increase the safety of jet engines.

 What do a rubbish-collecting recommissioned milk float, “magnetricity” and the bombardier beetle have in common?
-They have all played a part in helping academics and their universities triumph in the 2010 Times Higher Education Awards.
+They have all played a part in helping academics and their universities triumph in the Times Higher Education Awards 2010.
 If proof were ever needed of the imagination, innovation and sheer diversity of UK higher education’s output, it’s here.

 Once again, the amazing display of talent in UK higher education astounded us, from the lecturer who developed a “Haptic Cow” to teach veterinary students, through to the project helping students with disabilities enter the job market, the fashion school for young South Africans affected by the HIV virus and the research team working to restore the Cutty Sark.